-- (a) Pipes that shall NOT be pipe-burst are AC pipe, gravity pipe affected by dips and gravity pipe that is concrete haunched. - (b) Pipes that may be pipe-burst are cast iron (CI) pipe, PVC pipe, STCL pipe, reinforced concrete pipe and PE pipe. - (b) Dips in gravity pipe need to be rectified or assessed to Wellington Water's approval prior to pipe bursting. - (c) Pipe cracking bursting is typically used to renew a pipe with a new pipe of equivalent diameter.
-It is possible to renew the pipe with a larger pipe. - (d) The suitability of pipe bursting cracking to renew any pipe is restricted by the depth of cover to the existing pipe and the amount of potential for ground-heave experienced at the ground surface and the proximity of other services.
+- (a) Pipes that shall NOT be pipe-burst are AC pipe and gravity pipe that is concrete haunched. - (b) Dips in gravity pipe need to be rectified or assessed to Wellington Water's approval prior to pipe bursting. - (c) Pipe bursting is typically used to renew a pipe with a new pipe of equivalent diameter.
+It is possible to renew the pipe with a larger pipe. - (d) The suitability of pipe bursting to renew any pipe is restricted by the depth of cover to the existing pipe and the potential for ground-heave and the proximity of other services. - (i) Typically, where the difference in OD of the existing pipe and the OD of the forcing cone is greater than 0.1 times the depth of cover, pipe bursting would not be suitable. - (e) Pipe bursting shall not be used to renew AC pipelines because it leaves shattered asbestos fragments in the ground, which constitutes a hazard that places those working on the new pipeline at risk. - (f) Pipe bursting is achieved by: - A dynamic (typically pneumatic or hydraulic) impact tool, which forces the cone through the existing pipe.
+Dynamic bursting is not suitable for pulling-in new PVC pipelines. - (ii) A static pulling of the forcing cone through the existing pipe.
+Static bursting is suitable for pulling-in PE and threaded PVC pipes. - (g) The existing pipeline shall be cleared of obstructions that will prevent the progress of the pipe bursting equipment. - (h) If inspection reveals an obstruction that is not at the location of the entry shaft and cannot be removed by cleaning and descaling, the pipe shall be exposed by excavation and the obstruction repaired or removed.
+Such excavation shall be approved in writing by Wellington Water prior to the commencement of the work.

-- (i) Typically, where the difference in OD of the existing pipe and the OD of the forcing cone is greater than 10-0.1 times the depth of cover, pipe bursting would not be suitable. - (e) Pipe bursting cracking is considered to result in a seismically resilient pipe. - (f)(e) Pipe bursting cracking shall not be used to renew AC pipelines because it leaves shattered asbestos fragments in the ground, which constitutes a hazard that places those working on the new pipeline at risk. - (g)(f) Pipe bursting cracking is achieved by: - (i) A pneumatic dynamic (typically pneumatic or hydraulic) impact tool, which forces the cone through the existing pipe.
-Pneumatic Dynamic bursting cracking is not suitable for pulling-in new PVC pipelines. - (ii) A static hydraulic ram pulling of the forcing cone through the existing pipe.
-Static hydraulic bursting cracking is suitable for pulling in PE and threaded PVC pipes. - (h)(g) The existing pipeline shall be cleared of obstructions that will prevent the progress of the pipe bursting equipment. - (i)(h) If inspection reveals an obstruction that is not at the location of the entry shaft and cannot be removed by cleaning and descaling, the pipe shall be exposed by excavation and the obstruction repaired or removed.
-Such excavation shall be approved in writing by Wellington Water prior to the commencement of the work. - (j)(i) Where it is apparent from inspection that a repair has been made that has used ductile iron or steel couplings, the repair shall be excavated and the repair coupling removed. - (k)(j) PE pipe shall be butt fusion welded and externally de-beaded.
+- (i) Where it is apparent from inspection that a repair has been made that has used ductile iron or steel couplings, the repair shall be excavated and the repair coupling removed. - (j) PE pipe shall be butt fusion welded.

-4.12.14.15.1 Pipe bursting of pressure pipelines
+4.15.1 Pipe bursting of pressure pipelines